Mark Jones Legal Director

 “Key practitioner Mark Jones is a clear thinker with excellent judgment who is quick to assimilate facts and identify the significant points in a case.”

 “A phenomenal client following that belies his years and is currently representing a former senior executive at the Mirror Group in relation to Operation Golding.”

-Mark is an expert in the defence of white-collar crime and investigations and specialises in advising both individuals and corporates.
+Mark is an expert in the defence of white-collar and corporate crime and investigations and specialises in advising both individuals and corporates.
 He represents clients across the full range of criminal and regulatory investigations and prosecutions as well as conducting internal investigations.